0xAX/asm/content/asm_3.md

 Before jumping to the `int_to_str` sobroutine, we need to do some preparations.
 As you may see we put the value of our sum in the `rax` register and initialize the counter (`rcx` register) with zero.
 This counter will store the number of symbols in the our future string.
 Note that we are using new instruction to initialize the counter - `xor`.
 This instruction is a [bitwise XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) operator which resets bits of the operands to 0 if they are the same.

 The algorithm of the `int_to_str` sobroutine is pretty simple as well.
-We divide our number by `10` to get the digit and add the value `48` to the result of division.
+We divide our number by `10` to get the digit and add the value `48` to the result of the division.
 Remember about ASCII codes?
 If yes it should be clear why we are doing it.
 As soon as we got the symbolic representation of the current digit we push it on the stack.
 As soon as the given digit is converted we increase our counter of numbers of symbols within the string and check our sum number.
 If it is zero it means we have the resulted string.
 If not, we just repeat the all operations.

 As soon as we will collect all the digits of our sum, they will be stored on the stack.
 So we can print our string with the following code: